 If this is your first time working with DataFromSky Viewer, check the article How to export data from DataFromSky Viewer in 5 minutes.

-For setting the gate you have to open the tracking log with your video through DataFromSky Viewer and Configure new Annotation.
-Once you set new Configuration and press Edit new configuration window opens.
+For setting the gate you have to open the tracking log with your video through DataFromSky Viewer and Configure a new Annotation.
+To get to Annotations, click on Tracking Log and then on Manage Annotation Configurations.

 Now you can set gates for your O-D matrix.
 Gates are virtual lines that are crossed by vehicles and other tracked objects.
 They are in the form of a line consisting of straight segments connecting points, so you need at least 2 points to create them.
 Set the characteristics of the gate in the right menu: